rajvikram/iothub/README.md

 ### This repo implements a smart hub on a Raspberry Pi Zero with a thermocouple sensor on a ESP8266 board.

-[1] To compile and run the iothub server, download the code to a raspberry pi
--

-[2] To compile and run the thermocouple code in src/thermocouple one needs the arduino IDE with esp8266 board support.

-- Regularly wakes up from deep sleep (ideally) to report the thermocouple value to the server
+#### [1] The devices are supposed to connect to an influx/Grafana hub.
+This can be run on a Raspberry pi which can be configured as follows

-### Raspberry pi zero OS headless setup:
+Raspberry pi zero OS headless setup:
 - Download the Lite image.
 Flash it to the SD card using Raspberry Pi Imager
 - Remove card and re-insert to mount it on the host OS.
 There should be 2 partitions `boot` and `rootfs`
 - Create / touch a file called `ssh` in the rootfs root dir